microsoft/Windows-AppConsult-PWALab/Manual/README.md

 ### Task 3 - Enable cache at request time
 In the previous task we have intercepted the **fetch** event to handle caching.
 However, we were focused only in reading from the cache.
 If the current request couldn't be satisfied because the Internet connection was missing, we tried to read it from the cache.

 However, this event can be used also to write to the cache.
 This is what we're going to do in this task.
 Whenever the browser sends a request to the server and it's succesfull, we're going to save the response in the cache.
-This way, if the connection drops, we will be able to provide an offline experience not only for the pages we have cached in the beginning, but also for all the other resources that are downloaded while the user browses the web application.
+This way, if the connection drops, we will be able to provide an offline experience not only for the pages we have cached in the beginning, but also for all the other resources that were downloaded while the user browsed the web application.

 1. Open the **sw.js** file in Visual Studio Code
 2. Look for the function which handles the **fetch** event we have created in task 2 and delete it.